×

 Reduce the accounting burden.

 You effectively outsource your accounts receivables department to another company for a minimal fee.
-This takes a large part of the accounting burden off your plate so you can focus on the other tasks of ownership, management, human resources, and more.
-You also won’t have to spend valuable time making collection calls and chasing down invoices.
-The factoring company does most of the follow-up for you because they need to collect the money they’re now owed.
+This takes a large part of the accounting burden off your plate so you can focus on other tasks.
+You won’t have to spend valuable time making collection calls and chasing down invoices.

 Qualify brokers.

-Another benefit is that factoring companies will often qualify brokers for you, performing credit checks to ensure brokers are reliable.
-If you don’t have the resources or time to do this, freight factoring can help.
+Another benefit is that a factoring company will often qualify brokers for you, performing credit checks to ensure their reliability.
+If you don’t have the resources or time to do this, freight factoring can help be an additional layer of vetting.

 • What is your credit history?
-This is not as large an issue as some others, but it does play a role.
+This is not as large an issue as some others, but it does play a role in a factoring company’s willingness to partner with you.

 • Are your customers creditworthy?
 More important than your personal credit score is the stability of the customers you bill.
 Will they pay their invoices on time?
-That’s why factoring companies often require that brokers or customers be approved before they will factor your invoices.
+A freight factoring company often requires that brokers or customers be approved before they will factor your invoices.

 • Are the invoices valid?
-While fraud in this area is rare, factoring companies want to verify that each invoice they process is genuine.
+Especially with fraud plaguing the market, freight factoring companies want to verify that each invoice they process is genuine.

 • Is a lack of cash flow making it challenging to operate your business day-to-day?